salpreh/crudhex/README.md

 - `table-name`: Table name for the entity.
 If not specified, will use the model name as table name.

 #### Field
-Fields in the model have many options depending on the type of the field.
+Fields in the model have many options depending on the type of field.
 The most basic field spec is just the field name and the type:
 ```yaml
 Person: # Model name
   id: Long # Field name